 - Shower – if you’ve been outside for a few hours, consider showering once you come inside.
 Pollen can be left on your clothing and get in your hair and on any exposed skin.

 Seasonal allergies in Sharonville can bring some annoying symptoms with them, but they aren’t anything that a great air filtration system can’t take on.
 Best of all, estimates for the installation of a new air filtration are free.
-If you have any questions on how best to tackle your allergies, give Knochelmann Service Experts Heating & Air Conditioning a call at 859-905-0834 or schedule an appointment with us through our online scheduler.
+If you have any questions on how best to tackle your allergies, give Knochelmann Service Experts a call at 859-905-0834 or schedule an appointment with us through our online scheduler.